 Healthcare expenses tend to increase as you age.
 Failing to plan for these costs can strain your finances during retirement.
 Consider long-term care insurance and factor in potential healthcare expenses when estimating your retirement needs.

 As you approach retirement, your investment strategy should become more conservative to protect your savings.
-Failing to reassess your investment portfolio and make necessary adjustments can expose you to unnecessary risks.
+Failing to reassess your investment portfolio and make necessary adjustments can expose you to unnecessary risks and is one of the most common financial errors you can make.

 With children leaving home, some people find themselves with extra disposable income.
 While it's tempting to increase spending on travel, hobbies, or luxury items, it's crucial to strike a balance between enjoying your newfound freedom and maintaining financial wellness.